-TNX-102 SL is a small, rapidly disintegrating tablet containing cyclobenzaprine for sublingual administration that we are developing for two indications, both of which are underserved by currently available therapies.
-These indications are:
+TNX-102 SL is a small, rapidly disintegrating tablet containing cyclobenzaprine, or CBP, for sublingual administration and transmucosal absorption.
+We are developing TNX-102 SL for two indications:

 Fibromyalgia.
-Fibromyalgia is a debilitating syndrome that occurs in up to 15% of U.S. adults and is associated with a substantial negative impact on social and occupational function, including disrupted relationships with family and friends, social isolation, reduced activities of daily living and leisure activities, avoidance of physical activity, and loss of career or inability to advance in careers or education.
+Fibromyalgia is a debilitating syndrome that occurs in five to 15 million U.S. adults and is associated with a substantial negative impact on social and occupational function, including disrupted relationships with family and friends, social isolation, reduced activities of daily living and leisure activities, avoidance of physical activity, and loss of career or inability to advance in careers or education.
 Many patients fail to adequately respond to the medications approved for FM, or discontinue therapy due to poor tolerability.
 Prescription pain and sleep medications not approved for FM are frequently taken for symptomatic relief, despite the lack of evidence that such medications provide a meaningful or durable therapeutic effect.
-We believe that TNX-102 SL has the potential to broadly and effectively treat the core symptoms of FM with a tolerability profile that is suitable as a first-line therapy and for chronic use.

 Post-traumatic stress disorder.
-An estimated 3.5% of adults in the U.S. suffer from PTSD, a chronic disorder that is characterized by avoidance, emotional numbing, hyperarousal, and sleep disturbances.
+An estimated 8.4 million adults in the U.S. suffer from PTSD, a chronic disorder that is characterized by avoidance, emotional numbing, hyperarousal, and sleep disturbances.
 People with PTSD suffer significant impairment in their functioning, including occupational activities and social relations, and are at elevated risk for impulsive, violent behaviors toward others and themselves, including suicide.
-Many patients fail to adequately respond to the medications approved for PTSD, and antidepressants, sedative-hypnotics and antipsychotics not approved for PTSD are commonly prescribed despite generally weak evidence in support of their use.
-We believe that TNX-102 SL may be ideally suited to address the need for a treatment for PTSD that is effective, safe, and well-tolerated.
+Many patients fail to adequately respond to the medications approved for PTSD.
+Antidepressants, sedative-hypnotics and antipsychotics not approved for PTSD are commonly prescribed despite generally weak evidence in support of their use.